EiNSTeiN-/decompiler/README.md

 ### Current status

 It is currently capable of decompiling small functions with fairly simple control flow.
 It may also be able to decompile larger functions by pure luck.
-It shows what can be done in only ~2600 lines of python.
+It shows what can be done in a few thousand lines of python.

 Test binaries are provided in tests/.
 For example, the fib.c program contains two small functions which decompile to the following: